fwill22/CV/README.md

 **We Are Moody Ltd.** (May - October 2019 - *placement terminated due to COVID-19*)
 _Community Coordinator_
-We Are Moody is an international FemTech start-up responsible for the award-winning health and wellness tracking app Moody Month.
+<p> We Are Moody is an international FemTech start-up responsible for the award-winning health and wellness tracking app Moody Month.</p>
 - Any experience relevant to software development

 **Paramount Pictures** (June - August 2018 - *Locum*)